What is a bankruptcy adversary proceeding?

 These issues and more most be explored prior to your bankruptcy filing.
 Whatever the reason for the objection to your case, your interests are not best served by an attorney who has never set foot in a courtroom.
 Can your Denver bankruptcy attorney handle a challenge to your case, if necessary?
 It’s a fair question.

-Although personal, prompt, professional service is the reason our past clients refer their friends and families to us, over 20 years of trial experience protects you from unpredictable scenarios that can threaten the success of your bankruptcy.
+Although personal, prompt, professional service is the reason our past clients refer their friends and families to us, 30 years of trial experience protects you from unpredictable scenarios that can threaten the success of your bankruptcy.